What's a 'Good' Score for Your Dream University?

 Part 4: University Score Requirements in Action

 Let's get specific.
 While a holistic review is important (essays, extracurriculars), your IB score is the main academic benchmark.
-Here are the typical score expectations for some of the world's most sought-after universities.
+Here are a few typical score expectations for some of the world's most sought-after universities.

 Part 5: The Hidden Hurdles - It's Not Just About the Total Score